 A moment of silent gratitude for the cow that died so that you may live.
 (Not a joke, actually.)

 STEP 2 – Season the face of the steak with the Borsari.

 Don’t be too generous if you haven’t used it before; a little can go a long way.

 STEP 3 – Flip and repeat.

 STEP 4 (optional) – In most cuts of beef, there will be areas of high marbling; basically, large fat deposits.
-At these areas, gently pull the meat away from the fat; it will create a small gap.
+In these areas, gently pull the meat away from the fat; it will create a small gap.
 I like to add some extra seasoning inside these gaps.

 The more you season the fat, the more it will flavor the meat.

 STEP 5 – If your meat has an outward layer of fat on one side, do not cut it off.
 Instead, liberally season it with the Borsari.

 Again, I’ve found this just adds overall flavor.